-We have filed a registration statement on Form S-8 under the Securities Act to register shares of our Class A common stock subject to awards outstanding, as well as reserved for future issuance, under our equity compensation plans.
-The registration statement on Form S-8 became effective immediately upon filing, and shares of our Class A common stock covered by the registration statement will then become eligible for sale in the public market, subject to the Rule 144 limitations applicable to affiliates, vesting restrictions and any applicable lock-up agreements.
+We intend to file a registration statement on Form S-8 under the Securities Act prior to the completion of this offering to register shares of our Class A common stock subject to awards outstanding, as well as reserved for future issuance, under our equity compensation plans.
+The registration statement on Form S-8 is expected to become effective immediately upon filing, and shares of our Class A common stock covered by the registration statement will then become eligible for sale in the public market, subject to the Rule 144 limitations applicable to affiliates, vesting restrictions and any applicable lock-up agreements.